 The world is highly dependent on fossil fuels; the US is also highly dependent on fossil fuels.
-As we saw in Figure 1.8, in 2011, only 17% of the fuel consumed was non-fossil fuel based, and that consumption is projected to be 21% in 2040.
+As we saw in the pie charts in Lesson 1.3, in 2011, only 17% of the fuel consumed was non-fossil fuel based, and that consumption is projected to be 21% in 2040.
 And about half of that is renewables.
-Projections do not suggest much is going to change in the coming years with regard to switching to renewables.

 There is a mountain of evidence indicating that the planet is warming.
-Figure 1.9 shows a graphic depicting CO2 levels plotted with change in average global temperatures from 1880-2010.
+The figure blow shows CO2 levels plotted with changes in average global temperatures from 1880-2010.
 The change has been most dramatic in the last 30 years.

 In the Arctic and Antarctic regions, the ice pack and glaciers are melting, and at an even faster rate than originally anticipated.
-Scientists have found that increasing atmospheric temperatures are not the only cause of this; the melting is causing water currents to shift and move warmer water around the poles, so that melting is happening underneath the ice pack.
-Figure 1.10a shows the change in the ice pack from 1984 to 2012 for the Arctic, while Figure 1.10b shows the changes in sea level, globally, from 1993-2012.
+Scientists have found that increasing atmospheric temperatures are not the only cause of this; the melting is causing water currents to shift and move warmer water around the poles, so melting is happening underneath the ice pack.
+The figure below shows the change in the ice pack from 1984 to 2012 for the Arctic, while the second figure shows the changes in sea level, globally, from 1993-2012.

 Visit Earth Observatory to try an interactive tool that allows you to manipulate images to show dramatic changes in ice pack.

-Another problem could stem from increased production of natural gas.
+Another problem could stem from the increased production of natural gas.
 Natural gas consists primarily of methane.
 Sources include petroleum and natural gas production systems, landfills, coal mining, animal manure, and fermentation of natural systems.
 Methane has 25 times the global warming potential of CO2.
-Figure 1.11 shows the total GHG percentages from various sources.
-However, Figure 1.12 shows the emissions of various GHG emissions from 1990-2014.
+The figure below shows the total GHG percentages from various sources.
+However, the next figure shows the emissions of various GHG emissions from 1990-2021.
 The EPA points out that overall emissions of CH4 have been reduced by 11% from 1990-2012.
-However, a recent article published in Nature (Yvon-Durocher, March 2014) suggests that there may be an unexpected consequence of warming temperatures; global warming can increase the amount of methane evolved from natural ecosystems.
+However, an article published in Nature (Yvon-Durocher, March 2014) suggests that there may be an unexpected consequence of warming temperatures; global warming can increase the amount of methane evolved from natural ecosystems.
 So, it remains to be seen what impacts can happen that have not been included in climate change models.